Human papillomavirus (HPV) refers to a group of viruses.

 In some cases, genital warts that are left untreated will go away on their own.
 In others, the warts may stay the same or grow in size or number.

-If your provider detects abnormal cells, you should follow their recommendations for additional testing or treatment to remove the cells.
+If a clinician detects abnormal cells, you should follow their recommendations for additional testing or treatment to remove the cells.

 Changes that are left unmonitored or untreated may become cancerous.